oSoc18/Octotrails/documentation/api/formats.md

 ## Question format

-A Question is a question about the stop
+A Question is a question about the stop.

 The format of an Question object includes the following data: